popeyeotaku/popsim/README.md

 Standard input returns $00 from $FF on end of file.
 Since $00 is also a possible value, reading from $FE returns $FF if we're truly at end of file,
 $00 otherwise.

+Programs end by writing to the port at $FE.